 How I Work

-The details of who, how, where, when, and why, and how you may fit in.
+and who, what, where, when, why, and how you may fit into all this

-WHAT I DO: I photograph individuals, groups, and families as they go through their experience, and create visual life stories based on it.
-These life stories span from a celebratory event to an ordinary day.
-I strive to do my work without being noticed by the people I photograph or influence the moments unfolding in front of me.
-I prefer to let the photographed environment remain as natural and real as can be, and progress as if I am not there photographing it.
-I refrain from asking people to “pose” for me or “repeat” something they did so I can capture it.
-My goal is to create a visual testimony that is free of pretense and artificiality – just the people before me, their time and spirit.
-Ultimately, I want to present my clients with a finished product that will return them back emotionally to those scenes, allowing them to relive them time and again.
+WHAT I DO: I photograph individuals, groups, and families as they go through their life experience.
+These life stories range from a special celebration to an ordinary day.
+I do all that I can to minimize my influence on the moments unfolding in front of me, and leave the scene to remain as natural and authentic as can be.
+My goal is to create a visual testimony of the day, free of pretense and artificiality – just the individuals in their element, their time and spirit.
+The finished prints or books allows my clients to emotionally revisit those scenes and relive them time and again.
 Click on Life Cycle and Portraiture at the top to view samples from such projects.

-PRODUCTION: Once all principal photography for the project has concluded, I will create an online gallery of the project is created for you, which you can access with a dedicated link.
-This preview gallery will allow you to view the project on your home computer or personal device and list a selection of images you wish to proceed with to the next step.
-The selection you make will be added to the preview set and will help you to streamline your final selection.
-At that point, we may begin working on designing a book, an album, or a selection of images to print and frame.
-You may take as long as you find necessary to compose your selection, however, you are encouraged to make your selection as soon as you can.
-I will be happy to assist you with any parts of the selection process and make sure your scope is clear and consistent.
+PRODUCTION: Once all principal photography for the project has concluded, an online gallery of the project is created for you, which you can access with a dedicated link.
+This preview gallery allows you to view the images at your convenience, and to list a selection of images you wish to proceed with to the next stage.
+Your selection is then added to the preview set as a separate gallery, and helps you to streamline your final selection.
+At that point we may begin working on designing a book, or identify a selection of images to print and frame.
+You may take as much time as you find necessary to complete your selection; however, you are encouraged to do so as soon as you can.
+I am available to assist you with any parts of the selection process, and make sure your scope is clear and consistent.
 As before, all these consultation meetings are free of charge.

 PRODUCTS: The last stage of each project is creating a physical memory that will be cherished for years to come.
-The most popular choice my clients make is a photo book, which can hold dozens of images and tell the story in sharp details.
-Large framed images and smaller desktop frames are also a common choice, all depending on taste and placement.
-Copyright marked files of individually purchased images may be provided per request, however, I do not offer digital images for sale, as that precludes me from ensuring the quality of which the images are reproduced.
-As tempting as you may find offers of ‘images on a thumb drive’, once you witness the quality of my printed work you will realize the difference between these options.
+The most popular among my clients is a photo book, which can hold dozens of images and present the story in sharp details.
+Large framed images and smaller desktop frames are also a common choice.
+Copyright marked files of individually purchased images may be provided per request; however, I do not offer digital images for sale, as that precludes me from ensuring the quality of which the images are reproduced.
+As tempting as you may find offers of “images on a thumb drive” and similar bargains, once you witness the quality of my printed work, you will realize the difference between these options.

 PRICES: All of my commissioned projects are priced based on time invested in photographing the project, and on the value of purchased products.
-Project development meetings and production time are not billed for.
-I am happy to give rough estimates for a project once I understand the scale and scope of it.
-Smaller projects may total a few hundred dollars, but most Life Stories commissions may cost a total of over three thousand dollars.
+As mentioned before, project’s development meetings and production time are not billed for.
+I am happy to give a rough cost estimate for a project once I have a grasp of its scale and scope.
+Smaller portraiture projects may total a few hundred dollars, while some Life Stories commissions may reach over three thousand dollars.

 PAYMENTS: A deposit is made when a photography commission agreement is signed.
-Those funds are kept on your account for use of photography time and purchased work charges later on.
-The deposit also acts as a form of securing the dates of the project for the client, and as such is non-refundable When a purchase amount exceeds the amount of money available on the account, the difference must be paid at the time the order is placed.
-If a client wishes to pay an amount due in installments, we will form a payment schedule and sign a separate agreement to that effect.
-The purchased product will be delivered once the account is fully settled.
+These funds are kept as credit on your account for later use of photography time and purchased work charges.
+It also acts as a form of securing the dates of the project for the client, and as such is non-refundable.
+If a purchase amount exceeds the amount of funds available on the account, the difference must be paid at the time the order is placed.

 HANDLING MY WORK: Each project is tailored to the vision, needs, and wishes of a specific client.
-I do not offer images from a project to parties outside it (i.e. image banks, commercial photography.)
-You may share the preview gallery of your project with your friends and family, friends, and colleagues, and they may form their purchase directly from me.
+I do not offer images from a project to outside parties (i.e. image banks, commercial photography).
+You may share the preview gallery of your project with your family, friends, and colleagues, and they may place an order on their own account.
 From time to time I update my website with images from recently commissioned works, but always with the approval of the client.
-I follow the same rule for my own projects, and for as much as someone may be recognized in an image I created, I will only publish that image with their knowledge and approval.
+I follow the same rule for my own projects, and for as much as someone may be recognized in an image I created, I will only publish that image with their consent.

 MY REPUTATION: I have over twenty-five years of experience as a photographer, with numerous life story projects and a dozen gallery exhibits to my record.
-In case you wish to check out recommendations, I will be happy to refer you to people I have previously worked with, who can share their experience with you.
+In case you wish to check out recommendations, I will be happy to refer you to people I have previously worked with who can share their experience and opinion of me with you.